 The FDA and foreign regulatory authorities may determine that the results from our ongoing and future trials do not support regulatory approval and may require us to conduct an additional clinical trial or trials.
 If these agencies take such a position, the costs of development of our product candidates could increase materially and their potential market introduction could be delayed.
 The regulatory agencies could also require that we conduct additional clinical, nonclinical or manufacturing validation studies and submit that data before it will consider an NDA.
 Our product development costs will also increase if we experience delays in clinical testing or marketing approvals.
 We do not know whether any clinical trials will begin as planned, will need to be restructured or will be completed on schedule, or at all.
-Significant clinical trial delays also could shorten any periods during which we may have the exclusive right to commercialize our product candidates or allow our competitors to bring products to market before we do and impair our ability to successfully commercialize our product candidates and may harm our business and results of operations.
+Significant clinical trial delays also could shorten any periods during which we may have the exclusive right to commercialize our product candidates and may harm our business and results of operations.